 On April 5, 2024, we entered into securities purchase agreements with a consortium of investors, including members of our board of directors, certain members of the Company's management team, including our Chief Executive Officer, Chief Financial Officer and Chief Commercial Officer, for the issuance and sale by the Company of 760,857 shares of Series A Preferred Stock at a price of \$46.00 per share.
 On April 5, 2024, we also entered into a registration rights agreement with the consortium of investors, pursuant to which the investors are entitled to certain resale registration rights with respect to shares of our Common Stock underlying the Series A Preferred Stock that will be held by such investors.
-On May 23, 2024, after approval from our shareholders at last year's annual meeting, we issued 30,434,280 shares of Common Stock in exchange for all outstanding shares of Series A Preferred Stock remain outstanding.
+On May 23, 2024, after approval from our stockholders at last year's annual meeting, we issued 30,434,280 shares of Common Stock in exchange for all outstanding shares of Series A Preferred Stock, and no shares of Series A Preferred Stock remain outstanding.